 - Splenic sequestration crisis: when the spleen enlarges, potentially fatal

 - Acute chest syndrome: two or more chest-pain related symptoms, the cause of a high number of sickle-cell disease deaths.

 - Aplastic crisis: When a person’s anemia worsens, can be abruptly fatal

 - Haemolytic crisis: a rapid drop in haemoglobin levels

 - Vaso-occlusive crisis: obstruction of capillaries, can be an emergency if in the lungs

-Any of these complications are considered severe, and are red flags for life insurance companies.
+Any of these complications are considered severe and are red flags for life insurance companies.
 They may disqualify you from receiving a life insurance policy, but before you rule it out you should speak to a trained life insurance professional.
-Clients with a more severe type of sickle cell disease may need to consider purchasing burial life insurance from one of the top 10 best final expense companies.
+Those with a more severe type of sickle cell disease may need to consider purchasing burial life insurance from one of the top 10 best final expense companies.